01 Feb Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 4. Kawai ES120 Review – $899 internet price | The #4 portable digital piano is the Kawai ES120 which is Kawai’s lowest priced digital piano.
 This is a brand new model and is a very popular digital piano mainly for its impressive and quiet key action, stereo 88-key sampled piano sound, pedaling response, and cabinet design.
 It also comes in three very attractive cabinet colors and an optional furniture style stand and triple pedal unit are available at extra cost..

 The new ES120 is focused primarily on the piano playing experience offering a very good variety of stereo sampled acoustic piano sounds and a few other instrument sounds such as strings, electric pianos, bells, etc. It has 192-note polyphony power for piano playing although the keytops don’t have the synthetic ebony & ivory material like the Casio pianos but instead have an attractive matte finish on the keys.

-This piano is fairly simple to use although there is no LED or LCD user display but it does have a tablet/device controller app available so when it comes to accessing some of the deeper functions within this instrument, it’s very intuitive in that way.
+This piano is fairly simple to use although there is no LED or LCD user display but it does have a tablet/device controller app available called “Piano Remote” so when it comes to accessing some of the deeper functions within this instrument, it’s very intuitive in that way.
 However, based on my experience with players and piano students, most people will just play the Kawai ES120 as a piano.
 It is a very portable digital piano weighing in at about 26lbs and measuring 52″ long x 11″ deep x 6″ high.

 The sound/function buttons are fairly easy to access at the top left of the control panel and the internal speakers are more than adequate with 14 watts total power going through 2 high capacity internal speakers.

 The Kawai ES120 also has Bluetooth wireless connectivity which can be very useful.
 MIDI Bluetooth allows you to connect with MIDI apps on your iPad or Android without using connector cables plugged in, so that can be convenient.
 Bluetooth Audio is the the more popular Bluetooth wireless to connect your digital music library wirelessly to the piano speaker system and that’s what this new model has.